SPGoding/datapack-better_fishing/README.md

 So never worry about your enchanted books!

 # I Want to Help You Improve It!
 It's very welcome to fork this repo, and send me a PR!
-If you are not similar with GitHub, here's a nice [tutorial](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)
+If you are not familiar with GitHub, here's a nice [tutorial](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)